adnaniazi/krauseNiazi2019Analyses/README.md

 ## Pre-requisites

-You must have:
+Before starting, please ensure that you have:

 1. A working installation of git

-2. R (version 3.6.0 or above)
+2. R (version *3.6.0* or above)

 ## Getting started